 Universal credit: Roll-out timetable (GB)

-Universal Credit (UC) full service is now fully rolled out across the UK for (most) new claims.
-UC was introduced in April 2013 and has gradually rolled out, initially via a live service and then via full service, across the UK.
-Full service roll-out was completed in December 2018 meaning that UC full service is available in all parts of the UK.
+Universal Credit (UC) is now fully rolled out across the UK for (most) new claims.
+UC was originally introduced in April 2013 and has gradually rolled out, initially via a live service and then via full service, across the UK.
+Full service roll-out was completed in December 2018.

-This page explains how UC was rolled out between April 2013 and December 2018 and the plans beyond December 2018 for existing tax credit and other legacy benefits claimants.
+This page explains how UC was rolled out between April 2013 and December 2018 and the plans for existing tax credits and other legacy benefit claimants.

 - Introduction and initial roll-out of live service - April 2013 to November 2014